naschidaniel/fly-tirol/README.md

 ## License
 The source code is licensed under the MIT licence.
 Please read the [LICENSE](LICENSE) File for more information.
 Text, informational content, graphics and images are under the licence of [CC BY-NC-SA 3.0](https://creativecommons.org/licenses/by-nc-sa/3.0/) unless stated otherwise.

+### Images and graphics hydrogen-advisers.eu

+hydrogen is responsible for the images, content and licenses.